FarronF/limerick-council-meetings/meetings/2022/09/13-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of the Municipal District of Adare-Rathkeale - 12th July 2022.md

  Councillor Teskey proposed the District write to the McManus family to thank them

 for the success of the Pro-Am held in The Adare Manor in July.
+Councillor Teskey
+---
-Councillor Teskey--- 3
+3

 further proposed the District write to the Chief Superintendent of An Garda